eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

 ### Origins of Ceylon

-- Idea from Gavin King
+- Seeded by Gavin King
 - Improve upon frustrations of Java
 - Help by others at JBoss
   - Max, Emmanuel, Pete etc